 - Infection—May decrease your body's ability to fight infections.

 - Kidney disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

-A nurse or other trained health professional will give you fat emulsion in a hospital. fat emulsion is given through a needle placed in one of your veins.
+A nurse or other trained health professional will give you fat emulsion in a medical facility.
+It is given through a needle placed into one of your veins.

-fat emulsion may sometimes be given at home to patients who do not need to be in the hospital or clinic.
+Clinolipid® may sometimes be given at home to patients who do not need to be in the hospital or clinic.
 If you are using fat emulsion at home, your doctor or nurse will teach you how to prepare and inject the medicine.
-Be sure that you understand how to use the medicine, and do not deviate from the instructions given.
+Be sure that you understand how to use the medicine.
+Follow the instructions given.